McChuck05/Falsish/README.md

 * '™' pops an element N deep in the stack, like a destructive 'ø'.
 Example: 1 2 3 4 5 3 --> 1 3 4 5 2
 * '£' copies the second element to the top of the stack.
 Exampke: 1 2 3 --> 1 2 3 2
 * '‡' clears the current stack.
+* '§' push the stack depth onto the stack.
 * '¿' if else
 * Useful (sort of) error messages are introduced.
 * Note that, with the exception of the ` assembly command, existing FALSE programs will run in Falsish.